Backloggery on Mastodon: [Link]

 Since people ask about my hand problems frequently: At this point, my hands ache and I have no idea why.
 My doctors have gone down the entire checklist, from carpal tunnel to MS, and everything comes back negative.
 The small upshot is I'm tentatively cleared to play games, as it doesn't seem to be making things worse, but I try to play in short bursts/hands-free ways to limit my pain.

 Instead of trying to keep an increasing number of older consoles hooked up to my TV, I now emulate older games I own instead of using the original hardware.
 The way I list games in the Backloggery has changed because of this, as I find it more useful to list games under their original system regardless of where I bought them.
-Ex: I have Wild Guns listed under SNES (VC) when I bought it on VC.
-This also gives me more ways to minimize hand pain through various control options.
+Ex: I have Wild Guns listed under SNES (VC) when I bought it on Virtual Console.

 I prefer buying games and building a select library of games, so I'm not interested in just grabbing all the games ever, despite using emulators.
-However, sometimes certain games are both prohibitively expensive and unlikely to show up on digital services for a variety of reasons.
-I am permitting myself to emulate them under the following conditions:
+I like supporting developers and I find the buy-in price makes me more likely to give a game a fair chance.

 Going digital via emulation has made the world of arcade games much more accessible to me.
 The same purchasing rules apply as above, but beating them can be a bit less straightforward.
 It's just no fun to hit the "insert coin" button on MAME until a game is beaten.
 On the other hand, arcade games are almost always designed to be brutal.
 Eating quarters was the name of the game.
 Additional continues and other aids are sorely needed.
 I'd like to be encouraged to learn a game without having to dedicate my life to it to get anywhere.
 So here are my personal arcade game rules: